South African law of sale: Exclusion of liability for defects

 The only of these circumstances to be examined in detail here is the first.

 It is competent for the parties to agree that the seller shall not be liable for the presence of diseases or defects.
 The most famous example is the voetstoots clause.
 Where the thing is sold voetstoots, it is sold "with all its faults" or "as it stands" or "as it is."
 The term must expressly form part of the contract; it cannot be implied.

 The effect of such a sale is that the seller is not liable for defects in the res vendita.
 Where there is an inspection of the thing by an expert, this does not necessarily make the sale voetstoots.
-It is important to note, however, that the voetstoots clause affects only the presence of latent diseases and defects; it does not cover the situation where a misrepresentation of any kind is made.
+The voetstoots clause affects only the presence of latent diseases and defects; it does not cover the situation where a misrepresentation of any kind is made.

 One big exception attaches to the voetstoots clause.
 A voetstoots clause does not relieve the seller of responsibility for a defective res vendita when the seller has acted fraudulently, since no-one can contract out of fraud.

 There has been some polemic between the Natal courts, and those in the Transvaal and the Cape, as to what is meant by fraud in this context.
 Following a note by Milne, the Natal courts took the view that a seller who knew of the defect, and yet sold voetstoots, was not fraudulent unless he designedly concealed the defect from the purchaser.
 The Cape and Transvaal courts, however, held that knowledge of the defect coupled with a voetstoots clause was in itself sufficient to render the seller fraudulent.

 These difficulties were finally cleared up by the Appellate Division in Van der Merwe v Meades.
 The latest case on the point is Odendaal v Ferraris.

 There is also some debate about the effect of the Consumer Protection Act on the voetstoots clause.

 Where there is an express term of the contract in apparent conflict with a voetstoots clause, a question arises as to whether the buyer has an action against the seller.
 The answer depends on the ambit of the term in the circumstances.
 If the term extends beyond the field of aedilitian liability, the voetstoots clause may not assist the seller.
 For example, a second-hand car is sold, the seller having guaranteed that the car has a new camshaft, and the car is sold voetstoots.
 If the seller delivers the car with a new camshaft, he is not liable for latent defects in that new camshaft.
 If the camshaft is not new, however, the buyer has the usual remedies for breach of contract, which have nothing to do with aedilitian remedies.

 National Credit Act excludes the possibility of a valid voetstoots clause in a sale subject to that Act.